Skip to content

 Integration enables lifecycle-specific experiences:

-• Consideration stage: Comparison guides and calculators
+Consideration Comparison guides and calculators Informed evaluation

-• Decision stage: Consultation offers and testimonials
+Decision Consultation offers and testimonials Conversion and engagement

-• Advocate stage: Referral programs and reviews
+Advocate Referral programs and review requests Growth through referrals

 Each stage receives appropriate communication, improving conversion rates and client satisfaction simultaneously.